 Pamela Brewster.
-Ms. Brewster has served as a member of the Board since the closing (the "Closing") ofour business combination (the "Business Combination") with Leo Holdings III Corp ("Leo") on November 19, 2021, and prior to this was a board member of Local Bounti Corporation ("Legacy Local Bounti") since November 2020.
-Ms. Brewster is also the Principal at Orange Strategies LLC, a political and government affairs consulting firm.
+Ms. Brewster has served as a member of the Board since November 2021.
+Ms. Brewster also served as a member of the Board of our predecessor company from November 2020 to November 2021.
+Ms. Brewster is the Principal at Orange Strategies LLC, a political and government affairs consulting firm.
 Ms. Brewster founded Orange Strategies in 2014 following 14 years as Vice President of Government Affairs at the Charles Schwab Corporation where she was responsible for managing Schwab's state and local government relations efforts; overseeing Schwab PAC, the company's political action committee; and acting as the company's in-house political advisor.
 She continues to provide advisory and consulting services to Charles R. Schwab.
-Prior to her experience at Charles Schwab Corporation, Ms. Brewster worked at the public relations firm of Alexander Ogilvy, where she was the head of the firm's Tech Policy Communications practice.
+Previously, Ms. Brewster worked at the public relations firm of Alexander Ogilvy, where she was the head of the firm's Tech Policy Communications practice.
 At Alexander, she represented a variety of high-tech clients.
-Prior to joining Alexander, Ms. Brewster earned a B.A. in political science from the University of California at Davis and a M.A. in public administration and policy from the American University in Washington, D.C.
+Prior to joining Alexander, Ms. Brewster worked in Washington, D.C., representing telecommunications and technology interests on Capitol Hill.
+Ms. Brewster earned a B.A. in political science from the University of California atDavis and a M.A. in public administration and policy from the American University in Washington, D.C.

-We believe Ms. Brewster is qualified to serve as a director because of her extensive government relations experience, along with her experience providing advisory and consulting services to public corporations, including high-tech companies.
+We believe Ms. Brewster is qualified to serve as a director because of her extensive government relations experience; experience providing advisory and consulting services to public companies, including high-tech companies; business development experience; and experience with regulatory affairs and risk management.

 Matthew Nordby.
-Mr. Nordby has served as a member of the Board since the Closing.
-Mr. Nordby is a Partner of Lion Capital.
-Prior to joining Lion Capital, Matthew served as President of Playboy Enterprises, leading their global licensing business to over \$1.5 billion in annual revenue.
-Prior to this, Matthew served as an executive in the technology industry which included building software start-up Greenplum, acquired by EMC in 2010.
+Mr. Nordby has served as a member of the Board since November 2021.
+Mr. Nordby is the Founder and Managing Partner of Flume Ventures, a venture capital firm focused on investing in enterprise technology companies.
+Prior to Flume, Mr. Nordby served as a Partner of Lion Capital, a private equity firm, from January 2019 to April 2023.
+Mr. Nordby continues to serve as an Advisor to Lion Capital, a role he has had since June 2017.
+Mr. Nordby served as President of Playboy Enterprises from May 2011 to January 2016, leading their global licensing business to over \$1.5 billion in annual revenue.
+Mr. Nordby also served as an executive in the technology industry, including building software start-up Greenplum, acquired by EMC in 2010.
 He launched his career at Sun Microsystems where he held various leadership positions.
-Matthew received his B.A. from Auburn University.
+Mr. Nordby received his B.A. from Auburn University.

-We believe Mr. Nordby is qualified to serve as a director because of his extensive operational and transaction experience.
+We believe Mr. Nordby is qualified to serve as a director because of his extensive operational and transactional experience; business development experience; leadership experience; and experience with executive compensation, human capital management, international business, marketing, M&A, and strategic planning.